MonkeyWrenchGang/r_session_1/README.md

 ## RStudio

-Once inside RStudio pull up the two notebooks and follow the instructions
+While you can use R in a Jupyter notebook, this is meant to be an RStudio session.
+In the Jupyter dashboard click on "New" > "RStudio Session".
+Once inside RStudio pull up the two notebooks (.Rmd) and follow the instructions